SimoneMoreWare/Learn_SignalR/README.md

 1. Creation of SignalR hub connection:
 An object connectionUserCount is created using HubConnectionBuilder provided by SignalR.
 This object is configured with the URL of the SignalR hub ("/hubs/userCount").
+    * new signalR.HubConnectionBuilder(): This creates a new instance of HubConnectionBuilder, which is used to configure and build a SignalR hub connection.
+    * .withUrl("/hubs/userCount", signalR.HttpTransportType.WebSockets): This method configures the URL for the hub connection and specifies the transport type to be used.
+    * "/hubs/userCount": This specifies the URL where the SignalR hub is hosted.
+In this case, it's assumed to be located at "/hubs/userCount".
+    * signalR.HttpTransportType.WebSockets: This parameter specifies the transport type to be used for the connection.
+In this case, it's configured to use WebSockets as the transport type.
+        * WebSockets is a communication protocol that provides full-duplex communication channels over a single TCP connection.
+It's commonly used for real-time web applications due to its low latency and efficient data exchange.
+        * .build(): This method finalizes the configuration and builds the hub connection object.
-2. Handling notifications from the server:
+3. Handling notifications from the server:
 A callback function on is defined to handle the "updateTotalView" event sent by the server.
 When the server sends this notification, the associated value is updated inside an HTML element with id "totalViewsCounter".
-3. Sending notifications to the server:
+4. Sending notifications to the server:
 A function newWindowLoadedOnClient is defined to send a notification to the server called "NewWindowLoaded" via the connectionUserCount connection.
 This function seems to be called when a new window is loaded in the client.
-4. Handling connection state:
+5. Handling connection state:
 A function fulfilled is defined which is called when the connection to the SignalR hub is successfully established.
 Similarly, a function rejected is defined which should handle any connection errors.
 However, the rejected function appears to be empty, so it does nothing.
-5. Starting the connection:
+6. Starting the connection:
 The connection to the SignalR hub is started using the start() method. .then() is used to handle the result of starting the connection, so that if the connection succeeds, the fulfilled function is called, otherwise the rejected function is called.

 ## Update number of user